19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 Good to know: Boboli Gardens are usually open daily and the main entrance is through the courtyard of the Pitti Palace.
 You can get a ticket in advance, but you should also be able to get it on the spot.

 TIP: There is A LOT to see at both Palazzo Pitti and the Boboli Gardens.
 If you are short on time, I recommend taking a tour that includes both, so you don’t miss the highlights.
 Tours run all year round and take around 3 hours.
-This is one of the best tours that covers all the highlights here.
+This is one of the best tours that covers all the main sights here.

 12. Basilica di Santa Croce